abramhindle/ttwl-cli-saveedit/README-profile.md

 To remove Mayhem levels from weapons/grenades entirely, specify `0` for `--item-mayhem-levels`.

-## Alphabetize Customizations

-Room Decorations, Weapon Trinkets, and Weapon Skins show up in the game in the order in which they were picked up, generally, which makes it sometimes hard to find the one you're looking for.
-The `--alpha` option will rearrange the data so that they're in alphabetical order, so you'll have a nice ordered list to choose from:

-    bl3-profile-edit profile.sav newprofile.sav --alpha

 ## Clear Customizations

 If for some reason you'd like to clear your profile of all found